big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/README.md

 optional arguments:
   -h, --help            show this help message and exit --execution_history EXECUTION_HISTORY
-                        Folder name of execution history to reproduce.
+                        Folder name of execution history to reproduce, or URI of execution history.
   --one_click           Allow one_click execution to be used by RPAC, implies
                         '--one_click'.
 Note this argument will terminate all cloud resources after execution finished.